-Keemun (also known as Qimen hong cha): Keemun is from the Anhui Province of eastern China.
-High-quality Keemun teas are noted for their unique aromas and flavor, which is described as smooth, fruity, and evocative of wine.
+Keemun (also known as Qimen hong cha): Keemunis from the Anhui Province of eastern China.
+High-quality Keemun teas are noted for their unique aromas and flavour, which is described as smooth, fruity, and evocative of wine.

 Ceylon tea: Ceylon tea hails from the island nation of Sri Lanka.
-Sri Lanka has a huge range of altitude in a limited space, its terroirs produce a variety of flavors.
-Ceylon teas are generally rich and quite strong, with hints of spice in its flavor sometimes.
+Sri Lanka has a huge range of altitude in a limited space, its terroirs produce a variety of flavours.
+Ceylon teas are generally rich and quite strong, with hints of spice in its flavour sometimes.

-Perhaps the most popular flavored tea in the western nations, Earl Grey is said to be flavored with a mixture of natural and artificial citrus flavors.
+Perhaps the most popular flavoured tea in the western nations, Earl Grey is said to be flavoured with a mixture of natural and, sometimes artificial, citrus flavours.

-Ceylon Tea is used as a base for Earl Grey teas sometimes, and the distinctive flavor makes it a popular ingredient in tea-flavored chocolates, baked goods, and many more food items.
+Ceylon tea is used as a base for Earl Grey teas sometimes, and the distinctive flavour makes it a popular ingredient in tea-flavoured chocolates, baked goods, and many more food items.

-India: In India, Assam, Darjeeling, and the Nilgiris are known to be the producers of premium Black tea; Assam tea tends to have a strong, rich, and ‘malty flavor, while Darjeeling Black tea is said to be more subtle and aromatic, it is also known as the ‘Champagne of Teas’ due to the light golden color that it attains, when brewed.
+India: In India, Assam, Darjeeling, and the Nilgiris are known to be the producers of premium Black tea; Assam tea tends to have a strong, rich, and ‘malty flavour, while Darjeeling Black tea is said to be more subtle and aromatic, it is also known as the ‘Champagne of teas’ due to the light golden colour that it attains, when brewed.

-The Nilgiris produce an exquisite blend of Black tea which is said to be both brisk in flavor and delicately fragrant at the same time.
+The Nilgiris produce an exquisite blend of Black tea which is said to be both brisk in flavour and delicately fragrant at the same time.

-These blends tend to be sweeter in flavor when compared to the rest of the Black Teas.
+These blends tend to be sweeter in flavour when compared to the rest of the Black teas.

-Choosing the Best Black Tea for Iced Coffee
+Choosing the best Black tea for Iced tea

-Rarely anything stops avid tea-drinkers from drinking their favorite beverage throughout all seasons, let us take a look at the various blends and infusions of black tea which work well as iced-tea so that we have the respite of having our favorite beverage, even during the hot summer months -
+Rarely anything stops avid tea-drinkers from drinking their favourite beverage throughout all seasons, let us take a look at the various blends and infusions of black tea which work well as iced-tea so that we have the respite of having our favourite beverage, even during the hot summer months.

-Lemon Kandy - Teakruthi’s Lemon Kandy is Ceylon black tea infused with lemon peel and marigold petals.
-Harvested from the Kandy District in Sri Lanka, Lemon Kandy comes out to be a dark orange color when brewed; it has a fresh, citrusy aroma, and leaves the drinker with a light and tangy taste in their mouth.
+Lemon Kandy: teakruthi’s Lemon Kandy is Ceylon black tea infused with lemon peel and marigold petals.
+Harvested from the Kandy District in Sri Lanka, Lemon Kandy comes out to be a dark orange colour when brewed; it has a fresh, citrusy aroma, and leaves the drinker with a light and tangy taste in their mouth.

 The Vitamin C present in lemon peel in Lemon Kandy helps in boosting the drinker’s immunity against cold and flu.
 Additionally, the antioxidants present in both the lemon peel as well as the black tea aid with digestion and acid reflux; drinkers of Lemon Kandy also get the health benefit of a reduced risk of heart disease and a reduced risk of certain cancers in both men and women.
 Lemon Kandy is a great choice for an iced-tea during the summers!

-Zen Mint - Do you enjoy the mint flavor in your iced tea?
-Teakruthi’s Zen Mint is Ceylon black tea infused with mint leaves which provide the drinker with a cool and spicy taste.
-The infusion brews up to be orange in color and gives off a refreshing peppermint aroma.
+Zen Mint: Do you enjoy the mint flavour in your iced tea? teakruthi's Zen Mint is Ceylon black tea infused with mint leaves which provide the drinker with a cool and spicy taste.
+The infusion brews up to be orange in colour and gives off a refreshing peppermint aroma.

 In particular, Zen Mint offers the health benefit of providing relief from Diarrhea, Irritable Bowel Syndrome (IBS), and Constipation.
 The infused mint also helps with bad breath and serves as an antispasmodic that can provide a much-needed relief from a bad cough, a bonus for those of us who get sore throats easily even in the summer months, if you ask us!

-Two Seasons- Teakruthi’s Two Seasons is black tea infused with ginger root and peach.
-Selected from the Uda Pussallawa region in Sri Lanka, the ginger in Two Seasons boasts a subtle spiciness that meshes very well with the strong flavor of the black tea, and the sweetness of the peach balances them out perfectly.
+Two Seasons: teakruthi's Two Seasons is a black tea infused with ginger root and peach.
+Selected from the Uda Pussallawa region in Sri Lanka, the ginger in Two Seasons boasts a subtle spiciness that meshes very well with the strong flavour of the black tea, and the sweetness of the peach balances them out perfectly.

-So Berry Ceylon - Do you like your iced tea with a slight fruity flavor?
-Then this black tea infusion is perfect for you.
-Teakruthi’s So Berry Ceylon is a real treat for those who love fruits, especially berries because this one is black tea infused with a bouquet of berries- with strawberries and blueberries being the prominent ones in the mix- along with apples and sultanas!
+So Berry Ceylon: Do you like your iced tea with a slight fruity flavour?
+Then this black tea infusion is perfect for you. teakruthi’s So Berry Ceylon is a real treat for those who love fruits, especially berries because this one is a black tea infused with a bouquet of berries- with strawberries and blueberries being the prominent ones in the mix- along with apples and sultanas!

-Ceylon’s Peach - For the fruity black iced tea lover, there's another flavor to explore.
-Teakruthi’s Ceylon’s Peach is black tea infused with apricots, apples, petals of marigold and hibiscus, along with licorice root.
-Harvested at its peak from the Southern region of Sri Lanka, this infusion gives off a fragrance of baked apricots and turns out to be pink in color when brewed.
+Ceylon’s Peach: For the fruity black iced tea lover, there's another flavour to explore. teakruthi’s Ceylon’s Peach is a black tea infused with apricots, apples, petals of marigold and hibiscus, along with liquorice root.
+Harvested at its peak from the Southern region of Sri Lanka, this infusion gives off a fragrance of baked apricots and turns out to be pink in colour when brewed.

 Ceylon’s Peach tastes of a fruity mixture of apricots and peaches.
 It helps in reducing the bad cholesterol levels as well as keeping the blood pressure in check.
 This fresh and fruity infusion is perfect for making into iced-tea during the summer!

-Rainforest Indulgence - Teakruthi’s Rainforest Indulgence is pure black tea hand-plucked from the shade of the Sinharaja Rainforest in Sri Lanka.
-This tea offers a unique and woody flavor of malt and leaves a strong taste of the same in the drinker’s mouth.
+Rainforest Indulgence: teakruthi's Rainforest Indulgence is pure black tea hand-plucked from the shade of the Sinharaja Rainforest in Sri Lanka.
+This tea offers a unique and woody flavour of malt and leaves a strong taste of the same in the drinker’s mouth.

 If you want to drink the best black tea, then you should definitely explore organic black tea.
 The best organic black teas are grown using only plant-based organic fertilizers along with dung from grass-fed cows.
 This makes the entire process free from chemicals and the natural nutritional value of the tea is conserved.

-Organic Gold - Organic Gold turns a burnt gold color upon brewing and gives off a smokey and herbaceous aroma.
-It has a strong flavor and tastes a tad bit burnt.
-Due to its strong flavor, Organic Gold is a great alternative for coffee!
+Organic Gold: Organic Gold turns a burnt gold colour upon brewing and gives off a smokey and herbaceous aroma.
+It has a strong flavour and tastes a tad bit burnt.
+Due to its strong flavour, Organic Gold is a great alternative for coffee!

-Organic Bloom - Organic Bloom is a certified organic grown black tea from the Harrington Estate of Sri Lanka.
-This Ceylon tea gives a strong copper color when brewed, and its taste and aroma are mild and refreshing.
+Organic Bloom: Organic Bloom is a certified organic grown black tea from the Harrington Estate of Sri Lanka.
+This Ceylon tea gives a strong copper colour when brewed, and its taste and aroma are mild and refreshing.

-Organic Orange - Organic Orange is named so because it gives an orange color when brewed.
-Organic Orange has a floral fragrance and tastes light and mellow, this is a great choice if you want your tea to be organic, but do not prefer to drink strongly flavored ones.
+Organic Orange: Organic Orange is named so because it gives an orange colour when brewed.
+Organic Orange has a floral fragrance and tastes light and mellow, this is a great choice if you want your tea to be organic, but do not prefer to drink strongly flavoured ones.

-All the black teas in Teakruthi’s 'Organic’ range are sourced from an estate in Sri Lanka’s Dambulla region where only plant-based and organic matter is used to grow them.
-This range has been given numerous certifications to show for the amazing quality of teas that it offers.
+All the black teas in teakruthi's 'Organic’ range are sourced from an estate in Sri Lanka’s Dambulla region where only plant-based and organic matter is used to grow them.
+This range is USDA Organic, Fairtrade and European Organic certified to attest to the amazing quality of teas that it offers.

 We have brought you our top picks for every type of loose-leaf tea you might have your preference towards, take a look below!

-Colonial Mornings - This black loose-leaf tea gives a reddish-amber color upon brewing.
-It gives off a fruity fragrance and tastes slightly sweet, slightly spicy, the clean balance of flavor in this tea makes it a good choice for breakfast.
+Colonial Mornings: This black loose-leaf tea gives a reddish-amber colour upon brewing.
+It gives off a fruity fragrance and tastes slightly sweet, slightly spicy, the clean balance of flavour in this tea makes it a good choice for breakfast.

-Afternoon Ritual - Do you feel drowsy during the day?
+Afternoon Ritual: Do you feel drowsy during the day?
 This black loose-leaf tea gives off an aroma of warm honey and chocolate, with faint notes of apricots.
-It turns a strong copper color upon brewing and tastes sweet and fruity, which makes Afternoon Ritual a delicious choice for drinking in the afternoon.
+It turns a strong copper colour upon brewing and tastes sweet and fruity, which makes Afternoon Ritual a delicious choice for drinking in the afternoon.

-Wild Monsoon - You can tell a lot about a tea based on where it grows.
+Wild Monsoon: You can tell a lot about a tea based on where it grows.
 This tea grows in an area nourished by high humidity and monsoon season and surrounded by diverse wildlife.
-Dark gold in color, this tea is mild, malty, and fine, and delivers to your pallet a lively flavor that tastes like adventure.
+Dark gold in colour, this tea is mild, malty, and fine, and delivers to your pallet a lively flavour that tastes like adventure.